Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation

 We calculate $k_r$ as in related literature \cite{ijcai201931}.
 Let $w_{\text{min}}$, and $w_{\text{max}}$ be the minimum and maximum possible waiting time, i.e., $w_{\text{min}} \leq k_r \leq w_{\text{max}}, \forall r$.
 Knowing $s_r, d_r$, we can compute the expected trip time ($\mathds{E}[t_{\text{trip}}]$).
 Assuming people are willing to wait proportional to their trip time, let $k_r = q \times \mathds{E}[t_{\text{trip}}]$, where $q \in [0, 1]$. $w_{\text{min}}, w_{\text{max}}$, and $q$ can be set by the ridesharing company, based on customer satisfaction (following \cite{ijcai201931}, let $w_{\text{min}} = 1, w_{\text{max}} = 3$, and $q = 0.1$).

-\subsubsection{\textbf{Rides}}
+\subsubsection{Rides}

 A (shared)ride, $\rho$, is a pair $\langle r_1, r_2 \rangle$, composed of two requests.
 If a request $r$ is served as a single ride, then $r_1 = r_2 = r$.
 Let $\mathcal{P}_t$ denote the set of rides waiting to be matched to a taxi at time $t$.
-Contrary to some recent literature on high capacity ridesharing (e.g., \cite{alonso2017demand,lowalekar2019zac}), we purposefully restricted ourselves to rides of at most two requests for two reasons: complexity, and passenger satisfaction.
+Contrary to some recent literature on high capacity ridesharing (e.g., \cite{alonso2017demand,lowalekar2019zac}), we \emph{purposefully restricted ourselves to rides of at most two requests} for two reasons: \emph{complexity}, and \emph{passenger satisfaction}.
 The complexity of the problem grows rapidly as the number of potential matches increases, while most of the proposed/evaluated approaches already struggle to tackle matchings of size two on the scale of a real-world application.
 Moreover, even though a fully utilized vehicle would ultimately be a more efficient use of resources, it diminishes passenger satisfaction (a frequent worry being that the ride will become interminable, according to internal research by ridesharing companies) \cite{widdows2017grabshare,lyftblog1}.